|

 Nevertheless, it stays an interesting and varied cave.
 At the foot

-15 m high) stream passage at the foot of "the waterfalls".
+15 m high) stream passage.
 After 50

 m metres, possibility to climb up to the well decorated "Salle des Gours"